 Why it matters?
-Approximately 2 billion tons of waste is generated every yo soil contamination, which in turn can cause harm to the e ear.
-10 Improper waste disposal can result in air, water, and nvironment, biodiversity as well as communities.
-Effective waste management is essential for communities s to thrive sustainably.
+Approximately 2 billion tons of waste is generated every year.
+10 Improper waste disposal can result in air, water, and soil contamination, which in turn can cause harm to the environment, biodiversity as well as communities.
+Effective waste management is essential for communities to thrive sustainably.
 How does AirTrunk manage this?
 Office waste and e-waste are generated as part of AirTrunk's day-to-day operations.
 To ensure waste is properly managed with minimal environmental impact, we constantly look for opportunities to better identify, measure, manage, reduce, and dispose our waste in more responsible and sustainable ways.
 This includes implementing strategies to minimise contamination in our office waste streams and creating diversion pathways that minimise the waste to landfills.
 What is our commitment?
-Enhance waste measurement and reporting and impro ve diversion rate across all sites.
+Enhance waste measurement and reporting and improve diversion rate across all sites.
 What are our Performance and Future Target(s)?
 FY22 PERFORMANCE Implemented new waste initiatives to support our waste targets.
 Commenced accurate tracking and validation of our waste streams at MEL1, our pilot site.
 Over the pilot period, 16 tons of waste were generated.
 Completed Zero Waste to Landfill pilot program in HKG1, MEL1 and SGP1.
 Continued efforts to achieve UL Zero Waste Certification as soon as possible.
 FUTURE TARGET(S) Continue efforts to achieve UL Zero Waste Certification in all our data centres.
 Enhance waste measurement, reporting and diversion rate across all offices and data centres.
 Who manages this at AirTrunk?
 All AirTrunkers are responsible for waste management.
-Our Head of Risk and Sustainability champions the initiat ives which are relayed to site managers to implement.
+Our Head of Risk and Sustainability champions the initiatives which are relayed to site managers to implement.
 Which SDGs does it contribute to?
-12 TOPHISALI AN PROVINCENT AN OFFICE OFFICE AND AND AND AND AND AND AND AND AND AND
+12 Rowold Action